kushalshrini/Chess_Game_Using_Min_Max_Algo/README.md

 standard minimax tree, it returns the same move as minimax would, but prunes away branches that cannot possibly influence the final decision.

-**Minimax** is a recursive algorithm which is used to choose an optimal move for a player assuming that the other player is also playing optimally.
+**➔ Minimax** is a recursive algorithm which is used to choose an optimal move for a player assuming that the other player is also playing optimally.
 It is used in games such as tic-tactoe, go, chess , checkers, and many other two-player games.
 Such games are called games of perfect information because it is possible to see all the possible moves of a particular game.

 **Minimax** is a kind of backtracking algorithm that is used in decision making and game theory to find the optimal move for a player, assuming that your opponent also plays optimally.
 It is